Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Macro-micro decomposition for conservative POD-Galerkin

 Evaluating this at the $j$th cell we obtain:

 where we define the reduced non-linear operators $\hat{\matr{A}}_{j,\vect{v}\vect{u}} := \mathbf{W}^{\top}\matr{A}_{j,\vect{v}\vect{u}}$ and $\hat{\matr{A}}_{j,\vect{v}\vect{v}}$, where:

 with identity matrix $\matr{I}_r \in \mathbb{R}^{r \times r}$.
 Note, since $\mathbf{\hat A}$ is precomputed in the offline phase, the non-linear term \cref{e:GalerkinROM_reducedOP_A} only has to be evaluated for $r$ instead of $N$ components, which generates the speedup.
 To further simplify the non-linear terms POD is often used in combination with sparse sampling methods that sample the nonlinear terms at a few components to approximate them in a low-dimensional space.
-Examples are the \emph{discrete empirical interpolation method} (DEIM) \cite{ChaturantabutSorensen2010}, the gappy POD \cite{AstridWeilandWillcoxBackx2008}, or the \emph{energy-conserving sampling and weighting} (ECSW) method \cite{farhat2014dimensional}.
+Examples are the \emph{discrete empirical interpolation method} (DEIM) \cite{ChaturantabutSorensen2010}, that relates back to the empirical interpolation method (EIM) \cite{barrault2004empirical,grepl2007efficient}, the gappy POD \cite{everson1995karhunen,bui2003proper,AstridWeilandWillcoxBackx2008}, or the \emph{energy-conserving sampling and weighting} (ECSW) method \cite{farhat2014dimensional}.
 However, we refrain from using them here for a direct comparison with DLRA, that does not make use of sparse sampling methods, yet.